phelipetls/blog/content/posts/demystifying-git-rebase/index.md

 #
 ```

-This is known as a todo list.
-Here, you're supposed to describe what git should
+This is known as the rebase todo list.
+Here, you're supposed to describe what
-do at each commit in order to help you achieve the desired commit history.
+git should do at each commit in order to help you achieve the desired commit
+history.

-{{< warn >}}
+{{< note >}}

 The opened editor is controlled by the `GIT_EDITOR` environment variable, whose
 value defaults to whatever is in the `VISUAL` or `EDITOR` environment variable